 @leannsmal never forgets fruit and yogurt for their 3year old but also adds either cheese grillers, “droë wors”, cheese, corn or carrots, mini muffins, crackers and dried fruit.

 Life’s a Treat Blog loads up on unsalted peanuts and raisins – sources of healthy fats and high in iron.
 I also loved her idea of toasted bread soldiers – toast cut into strips as well as sliced banana sprinkled with cinnamon powder.

 In these Stilettos recommends popcorn as a great healthy snack that’s super affordable too.
-She also skips on buying the more expensive “cheese sticks” rather cutting up cubes of cheddar and putting them onto a toothpick for her boys.
+She also skips on buying the more expensive “cheese sticks” by rather cutting up cubes of cheddar and putting them onto a toothpick for her boys.

 Living and Loving magazine reminded me of “Eggy muffins”.
 What a winner and you can make them the night before!
-All you need is eggs, a bit of cheese, baking powder and any filling of your choice – mushrooms, ham, spinach, etc. The possibilities are endless.
+All you need is eggs, a bit of cheese, baking powder, and any filling of your choice – mushrooms, ham, spinach, etc. The possibilities are endless.

 3. Sandwiches are still a HIT!